Key Message:

 Start-ups

-In contrast, start-ups are as agile and fast as speedboats, but often lack the necessary stability and consistency.
-They thrive on change, but the lack of keepers who stay the course and sharpen the focus is a common problem.
-In my work with start-ups, we specifically look for these guardians.
-If they are not there, it is crucial to recruit employees who will ensure continuity and anchor the company.
+On the other end of the spectrum, startups operate like speedboats—fast and agile but often lacking stability.
+They thrive on change, yet the absence of preservers who maintain course and sharpen focus is a common pitfall.
+In my work with startups, we actively seek out these stabilizers.
+If they are missing, it becomes crucial to attract individuals who bring continuity and anchor the company.

-“The secret lies in continuous balance – too much change is just as risky as standing still.”
+“The secret lies in maintaining continuous balance—too much change is just as risky as stagnation.”

-Numerous tools exist to identify readiness for change, but without a deeper understanding of the individual personalities involved, these are less effective.
-The key to successful change processes lies in recognizing and understanding the different characters, coupled with their unique strengths, weaknesses and needs.
+There are countless tools designed to assess readiness for change, but without a deeper understanding of the individuals involved, their effectiveness remains limited.
+The key to successful transformation lies in acknowledging and understanding the unique personalities at play — along with their distinct strengths, weaknesses, and needs.

-Effective changes are only brought about when managers not only recognize these individual characteristics of their team members, but also address them in a targeted manner.
-My experience has shown that with a stable foundation based on personalities, additional identification tools become superfluous.
-That’s why I rely on the personality and strengths analysis #STÄRKENSTÄRKEN.
-It’s more than just a hashtag – it’s a philosophy.
-The aim is to recognize and use each individual’s unique combination of strengths to create effective change.
+Meaningful change only occurs when leaders not only recognize these individual traits but actively respond to them.
+In my experience, when change is built on a solid, personality-based foundation, additional diagnostic tools become unnecessary.
+That’s why I rely on the personality and strengths assessment #STÄRKENSTÄRKEN.
+It’s more than a hashtag — it’s a philosophy.
+The goal is to uncover and harness each person’s unique combination of strengths to drive impactful, lasting change.

-It’s a hard truth: most change projects don’t achieve what companies hope they will.
-Up to 70 percent of all change initiatives fail, and the problem is not the idea itself.
-Studies, for example by McKinsey, suggest that these plans are often too rigid and ignore the human element – people are not robots that work according to a fixed pattern.
+Here’s a hard truth: Most change projects fail to deliver what companies hope for.
+Up to 70% of transformation initiatives fall short, and the issue isn’t the idea itself.
+Studies, including those from McKinsey, suggest that many plans are simply too rigid and overlook the human factor—after all, people aren’t robots that operate on a fixed script.

-Pursuing change management with a “one-size-fits-all” mentality is like trying to dress everyone in the same size.
-It may work at first glance, but in the end it only really fits a few people.
-We need to recognize the individual personalities in the team, their strengths, their concerns and their hopes.
-A plan that ignores these personal facets is often doomed to failure.
-When I argue like this, I get skeptical looks from some in management and meet with resistance:
+Trying to implement change management with a “one-size-fits-all” approach is like expecting everyone to wear the same clothing size.
+It might seem feasible at first, but in reality, it only fits a few.
+We need to recognize the individuals within a team—their strengths, concerns, and aspirations.
+Any plan that ignores these personal dimensions is bound to fail.
+When I present this perspective, I sometimes receive skeptical looks from management and encounter resistance.

-My answer to this is clear: “Maybe not you personally, but your managers can and should do this.
-And if that’s not enough, there are other ways, such as training motivated change agents.
-The real question you should ask yourself is whether you want to be part of the 70 percent who fail, and how high the cost of failure is in the end.”
+My response is clear: “Maybe not you personally, but your leaders can—and should.
+And if that’s not enough, there are additional solutions, such as training motivated change agents.
+The real question you should be asking is whether you want to be among the 70% that fail—and how much failure will ultimately cost you.”

-I advocate a different approach: one that is flexible and puts people at the center.
-Instead of a one-size-fits-all solution, we need a diverse range of methods that are tailored to the individual team members.
-This is the only way we can overcome the many challenges that come with any change process and minimize the risk of failure.
+I advocate for a different approach—one that is flexible and puts people at the center.
+Instead of a one-size-fits-all solution, we need a diverse set of methods tailored to individual team members.
+This is the only way to navigate the many challenges that come with any transformation process and minimize the risk of failure.

 These methods should not be applied in isolation.
-Rather, their targeted integration into a holistic change management concept is crucial.
-If an individual approach such as the World Café does not immediately bear fruit, this should not be seen as a failure.
+Instead, their targeted integration into a holistic change management strategy is crucial.
+If a single approach—like the World Café—doesn’t yield immediate results, it should not be seen as a failure.
 Each method is a building block in a larger puzzle.
-I am ready to support you and ensure that these building blocks together form a strong foundation for your change initiative.
+I’m here to support you in ensuring that these elements come together to form a strong foundation for your transformation initiative.

 Conclusion:

-In conclusion, the key to successful change management lies in the ability to recognize and utilize the strengths and needs of each individual employee.
+Ultimately, the success of change management lies in recognizing and leveraging the strengths and needs of each individual employee.

-Whether global corporations, traditional SMEs or dynamic start-ups – it’s the people that make the difference.
-By applying targeted but flexible action plans, creating interactive forums such as the World Café and holding team strength workshops, an environment can be created that values each individual and has the potential to effectively meet the challenges of change.
-Let’s achieve the 70 percent together
+Whether in global corporations, traditional mid-sized businesses, or dynamic start-ups—it’s the people who make the difference.
+By implementing flexible action plans, creating interactive discussion forums like the World Café, and conducting team strengths workshops, companies can foster an environment that values each individual while effectively addressing the challenges of transformation.

-Have you already gained experience with change management in your company?
-What approaches and solutions have you used?
-I invite you to take part in an intensive exchange in the comments.
-Share your experiences, ask questions or offer advice for others who may be facing similar challenges.
-By sharing, we can learn from each other and develop effective ways to make change processes in the professional environment successful and smooth.
+I invite you to join the discussion in the comments.
+Share your experiences, ask questions, or offer advice to others facing similar challenges.
+By exchanging ideas, we can learn from each other and develop effective strategies to make organizational change smoother and more successful.

-So don’t hesitate – let’s dive into the discussion together!
+So don’t hesitate—let’s dive into the conversation together!

 Leave a Reply